 Medication Drop Off

-Household Prescription Drug “Take Back” Event set for October 26, 10am-2pm
+Household Prescription Drug Take-Back Event

 Old and unused medicines in your home can pose a risk for accidental poisoning, theft, and drug abuse.
-Medications disposed of in a sink, toilet, or landfill can eventually pollute surface and groundwater, and harm fish and wildlife.
+Medications disposed of in a sink, toilet, or landfill can eventually pollute surface and groundwater and harm fish and wildlife.
 Instead of flushing or throwing them in the trash, drop the medication off for safe and free disposal.